Jordan Area Community Council Records

 The collection is available for use in Special Collections at Minneapolis Central Library during the department's open hours.

 Located in North Minneapolis, the JACC jurisdiction spans from the Mississippi River to the east and Xerxes Avenue to the west, and from Dowling Avenue to the north to Golden Valley Road and West Broadway to the south.
-In the years contained in this collection, the JACC held both general and executive meetings at various members’ homes and church facilities, but for the overwhelming majority, all meetings took place at St. Olaf Lutheran Church on Emerson Ave, North.
+In the years contained in this collection, the JACC held both general and executive meetings at various members’ homes and church facilities, but the overwhelming majority of meetings took place at St. Olaf Lutheran Church on Emerson Ave., North.
 Much of the JACC’s early work addressed neighborhood revitalization, renters’ rights, home improvement, and the strengthening of community through public meetings, communication with government representatives, and social activities.
-To better cohere their community, the JACC put out a number of community publications (the Jordan Neighbor, the JACC Says, and the Northsider Newspaper) and often held community celebrations.
+To better cohere their community, the JACC put out community publications (the Jordan Neighbor, the JACC Says, and the Northsider Newspaper) and often held community celebrations.